Foundation / Corporation

 - Help students achieve state academic standards.

-To qualify for a Seedlings for Schools grant, the school must have an existing outdoor garden that is used with Florida curriculum, and teachers must verify adequate growing conditions and commitment for growing wildflowers.
-A photo of the intended garden site must accompany the application.
+To qualify for a Seedlings for Schools grant, your school must have an existing outdoor garden that is used with Florida curriculum.
+Teachers must verify adequate growing conditions and commitment for growing wildflowers.

 GrantWatch ID#: 170657